 Steps Necessary Once Inside The U.S.

-- Once in the U.S., you will need to declare your parrot to U.S Customs and Border Protection.
-This is only if the bird was traveling with you, and not in cargo.
+- Once in the U.S., you must declare the parrot to U.S. Customs and Border Protection.
+This is only if the bird travels with you and not in cargo.

-You can now move on to wherever you intend on staying.
+You can now move on to wherever you intend to stay.
 However, the steps aren’t finished yet.

-- After inspection at the port of entry, your parrot will need to be quarantined for a certain period.
-Your bird will typically be taken to the Animal Import Center (AIC) for their quarantine.
+- After inspection at the port of entry, the parrot must be quarantined for a certain period.
+The bird will be taken to the Animal Import Center (A.I.C.) for their quarantine.

-- If you are coming from an HPAI-free country, the quarantine period will need to be 30 days in the U.S.
+- If you’re arriving from an HPAI-free country, the quarantine period is 30 days in the U.S.

-- If you are traveling from a country affected by HPAI, you will need to quarantine your parrot in your country of origin.
-This lasts for 21 days in addition to the 30-day federal quarantine inside the U.S.
+- If traveling from a country affected by HPAI, you must quarantine the parrot in the country of origin.
+This lasts 21 days in addition to the 30-day federal quarantine inside the U.S.

-- Your parrot will be released from quarantine after 30 days in the U.S. That is,, assuming it is healthy and has passed the sample tests conducted by veterinary services.
+- The parrot will be released from quarantine after 30 days in the U.S. That is, assuming it is healthy and has passed the sample tests conducted by veterinary services.

-The United States is very strict about wildlife brought in from Mexico.
-If you do bring parrots into the country, you must abide by specific rules.
+The United States is strict about wildlife brought in from Mexico.
+If you bring parrots into the country, you must abide by specific rules.
 To get the parrot into the U.S. from Mexico, you’ll need the following:

 - Import permit.